iainjreid/drowsy/README.md

 });
 ```

-By calling the method `getGists` you're infact performing a GET request to the
+By calling the method `getGists` you're in fact performing a GET request to the
 endpoint "/gists" through the handler provided (in this case, Request).
 The
 handler returns a Promise that will, hopefully, resolve in a timely fashion with
 the first page of public Gists found on GitHub.